brown-cs-224/Path-Stencil/README.md

 **Light sources**

 The assignment spec states that you need to support area light sources resulting in soft shadows.
 The recommended way to do this is to treat objects with emissive materials as area light sources.
-The best place in the code to look through the scene objects for emissive ones is probably in Scene::parseTree, which constructs a vector of scene objects before building a BVH acceleration structure out of them.
+The best place in the code to look through the scene objects for emissive ones is probably in `Scene::parseTree`, which constructs a vector of scene objects before building a BVH acceleration structure out of them.
 You’ll also need to implement a method for sampling a point on an area light source (i.e. sampling a point on the surface of an emissive triangle mesh).

 ### Extra Features
 Each of the following features that you implement will earn you extra points.
 The features are ordered roughly by difficulty of implementation.